sammi-turner/OCaml-Examples/README.md

 true: -traverse
 ```

-5. Use the following shell functions as shortcuts to compile and run your code.
+5. Use the following shell functions and alias as shortcuts to compile and run your code.

 These functions can be run with either zero parameters, or a list of dependencies.